Capt. Arthur V. Burholt

 They know not what they do."

 In the ship's holds, the POWs could hear the sound of the Japanese passengers being loaded into lifeboats.
 By the next morning, all the Japanese passengers were off the ship.
 At 4:00 AM, the POWs were told they would be evacuating the ship.
-They would remain in the holds for another four hours.
+They would remain in the holds for hours after sunrise.

 The morning of December 15th, U.S. Navy planes resumed the attack.
 Again, the attacks came in waves which were actually worse then the day before.
 During one wave, one bomb penetrated the side of the aft hold, exploded, and killed many POWs.
 Arthur was wounded by the explosion.